10up/Engineering-Best-Practices/_includes/markdown/JavaScript.md

 			// Ensure timeout no longer exists since debounced() is running. timeout = null;

-			// Call the function and the end of the delay. if ( ! immediate ) {
+			// Call the function on the trailing end of the delay. if ( ! immediate ) {

 				// Execute the original function with its arguments.